hhariri/hhariri.github.io/_posts/2017-05-22-last-week-and-kotlin.md

 <br/>
 <br/>
-P.S.: And don't forget we have our own [KotlinConf](https://kotlinconf.com) coming up in November.
+P.S.: Don't forget we have our own [KotlinConf](https://kotlinconf.com) coming up in November.

 <br/>
 ***Apologies.
 It really was a slip**